gabrielemariotti/cardslib/doc/CARD.md

 ### Export card as bitmap

-Now you can export your `Card` as a Bitmap.
+You can export your `Card` as a Bitmap.

 It is very simple.